Last updated: March 29, 2026

-Opioids binds to opiate receptors (mu, kappa, and delta), which are invovled in analgesia, sedation and dependence.
+Opioids bind to opiate receptors (mu, kappa, and delta), which are involved in analgesia, sedation, and dependence.
 They are commonly administered intravenously (appear as needle marks forming a track on physical exam) or inhaled (increasingly smoked with cannabis nowadays).
-Most patients with acute intoxication will present with coma/death, since different formulations with different concentration exists.
-For patients abusing prescription opioids, behaviors such as losing medication, consulting multiple doctors and running out of medication early should raise the alarm for possible misuse.
+Most patients with acute intoxication will present with coma/death, since different formulations with different concentrations exist.
+For patients abusing prescription opioids, behaviors such as losing medication, consulting multiple doctors, and running out of medication early should raise the alarm for possible misuse.

 Commonly used opioids